gregoriodelasheras/pokedex-js/README.md

 # Pokédex-JS
-Just another Pokédex App built with HTML, CSS and JavaScript, which uses an external RESTful API (PokéAPI).
+Just another Pokédex App built with HTML, CSS and JavaScript, which uses an external RESTful API.
 Minimalist and lightweight, this Pokédex is a new alternative to find information about each Pokémon quickly, accurately and reliably.

 ## Tech stack & Open-source libraries